 What is cholesterol?

 Cholesterol is a fat-like substance found in your blood.
+Your body needs cholesterol in certain amounts.
 Your body can make cholesterol as well as get it from eating meats and other animal food products.
+Too much cholesterol in the blood is bad.

 What tests are used to measure cholesterol?

 Low density lipoprotein (LDL) cholesterol, also known as bad cholesterol, is the primary cholesterol test used to screen for heart disease.
-Other lab tests usually drawn are high density lipoprotein (HDL) cholesterol, also known as good cholesterol, triglycerides, and total cholesterol.
+Other lab tests usually include:

-Since these tests are affected by food, it is recommended that you should not eat nine to 12 hours before the lab tests are drawn.
+Since these tests results are affected by food, it is recommended that you do not eat 9 to 12 hours before the lab tests are done.

 *Values below 40 mg/dL are considered low for HDL.